Get

 Final Thoughts

-Summer cuts are popular hot-weather clips for dogs with heavy coats.
+Summer cuts for dogs are popular hot-weather clips for pups with heavy coats.
 It’s important to remember that not every groomer uses the same terms for their styles, though.
 So, if you have a very particular look in mind, you’re better off giving your groomer a picture of what you’d like your dog to look like after their groom than asking for a style by name.

 Featured Image Credit: DuxX, Shutterstock